nepalmahan/softwareeng/README.md

 # softwareeng
-This is the python game designed for assignment of software engineering
+This is the python game designed for the assignment of software engineering using Test Driven Development.